explainers-by-googlers/prompt-api/README.md

 //   after it completes, or reject if it fails or the session creation fails.
 //
 // * If canCreate was "readily", this will fulfill or reject relatively quickly, based
-//   on whether session creation succeeeds or fails. let session;
+//   on whether session creation succeeds or fails. let session;
 try {
   session = await ai.createTextSession();